percona/pmm-doc/docs/setting-up/client/mysql.md

 ### Install PMM Client locally

-Add the database server as a service using one of these example commands.
-If successful, PMM Client will print `MySQL Service added` with the service's ID and name.
-Use the `--environment` and `-custom-labels` options to set tags for the service to help identify them.
+Add the MySQL server as a service using one of the following example commands.
+Upon successful addition, PMM Client will display "MySQL Service added" along with the service's ID and name.
+Use --environment and --custom-labels options to set identifying tags for the service.

 ```sh
 pmm-admin add mysql --username=pmm --password=<your_password> MYSQL_SERVICE_NAME